|Lesson 4||Oracle Networks for distributed computers|

 Describe Evolution of Databases from Centralized to Distributed

-There are five major developmental trends that affect the
+There are five major developmental trends that affect the current nature of

 While their time frames have overlapped, each has been the natural successor to the one it succeeded and improved in some manner